Ashkenazi Hasidim

 The Hasidim of Ashkenaz (חסידי אשכנז, trans.
-Khasidei Ashkenaz; "German Pietists") were a Jewish mystical, ascetic movement in the German Rhineland during the 12th and 13th centuries.
+Hasidei Ashkenaz; "German Pietists") were a Jewish mystical, ascetic movement in the German Rhineland during the 12th and 13th centuries.

-Background

-The leaders of the community of the Ashkenazi Hasidim movement were descended from the Kalonymos family of northern Italy, a family that had immigrated to Germany in the 10th century; and the Abun family of France, among others, according to the sacred books they wrote at the close of the 10th century.
-Ashkenazi Hasidicism was a social movement known for its strict asceticism and mystical doctrine who radically reimagined Jewish ethics, holding themselves accountable to din shamayim (an unwritten Law of Heaven) instead of traditional halakha.
+The movement is known for its strict asceticism and mystical doctrine who radically reimagined Jewish ethics, holding themselves accountable to din shamayim (an unwritten Law of Heaven) in addition to traditional halakha.
 Some posit that its theology fits into the general canon of Jewish mysticism.
 It certainly parallels other Jewish mysticism; however in other ways it was very original.
 The extent of this community's effect and influence during Middle Age German Judaism has not been studied.

 Prominent members

+The leaders of the community of the Ashkenazi Hasidim movement were descended from the Kalonymos family of northern Italy, a family that had immigrated to Germany in the 10th century; and the Abun family of France, among others, according to the sacred books they wrote at the close of the 10th century.
-The line of thought that developed into Ashkenazi Hasidicism traces its roots to the Gaonic scholar Abu Aaron and extended to the three seminal thinkers of the late twelfth and early thirteenth centuries, Judah the Pious, Samuel the Pious, and Eleàzar of Worms.

-Rabbi Judah the Pious (Rav Yehuda Ha-Hassid) of Regensburg was the foremost leader of the Ashkenazi Hasidim.
-His book Sefer Hasidim (Book of the Pious) is the most significant relic of this movement.
+The line of thought that developed into Ashkenazi Hasidicism traces its roots to the Gaonic scholar Abu Aaron and extended to the three seminal thinkers of the late twelfth and early thirteenth centuries, Judah ben Samuel of Regensburg, Samuel of Speyer, and Eleazar of Worms.
+Judah of Regensburg was the foremost leader of the Ashkenazi Hasidim.
+His book Sefer Hasidim "Book of the Pious" is the most significant relic of this movement.
 He was born in 1150 in Speyer and died in 1217.
 He was a strong Talmudist and attended Tosafist schools.
-His experiences as a Tosafist may have contributed to his desperate plea to focus on the practical aspects of the Talmud, the Halacha.
-He was taught the Kabbala at a young age by his father, Samuel of Speyer (Samuel the Pious).
+His experiences as a Tosafist may have contributed to his desperate plea to focus on the practical aspects of the Talmud, the Halakha.
+He was taught the Kabbala at a young age by his father, Samuel the Pious of Speyer.

 Samuel the Pious is said to have contributed some of the sections in Sefer Hasidim, and as the father and teacher of Judah the Pious, he directly contributed to much of this movement's thought.
-He authored the Shir Hakavod ("Song of the Glory"), which poetically describes Ashkenazi Hasidic theology, namely, the presence of the divine glory (kavod כבוד).
-He also authored the Book of the Fear of God (Sefer Hayirah) and Book of Repentance (Sefer Hateshuva).
+He authored the Shir Hakavod "Song of the Glory", which poetically describes Ashkenazi Hasidic theology, namely, the presence of the divine glory.
+He also authored the Sefer Hayirah "Book of the Fear of God" and Sefer Hateshuva "Book of Repentance".

-Rabbi Eleazar of Worms was a leading Talmudist and Kabbalist in the 13th century and was the prime disciple of Judah the Pious.
-He is best known for his work, Sefer HaRokeah (Book of the Perfumer), a halakhic guide to ethics and Jewish law for the common reader.
-His prediction of coming of the messianic age to begin in 1226 and come to fruition in 1240 spread far and wide in Jewish communities.
+Eleazar of Worms was a leading Talmudist and Kabbalist in the 13th century and was the prime disciple of Judah the Pious.
+He is best known for his work, Sefer HaRokeah "Book of the Perfumer", a halakhic guide to ethics and halakha for the common reader.
+His prediction of the coming of the Messianic Age of 1226 and that it would come to fruition in 1240 spread far and wide in Jewish communities.
 He was the last major member attributed to this movement and died in 1230.